 Integrated neighbourhood approaches to modernizations and energy-efficiency renovations can be adopted by moving away from the 'one building at a time' approach previously undertaken.
 It is recognized that this complex approach requires the capacity building of key stakeholders - many examples of a holistic neighbourhood-based approach have been showcased by ERHIN award-winning projects.
-Despite these best practices, the vast majority of renovation projects are strong on the technical side but skills around residents' participation and empowerment, community engagement, social and environmental responsible housing policy could be improved.102
+Despite these best practices, the vast majority

-98 Letter of the cities of Amsterdam, Barcelona, Berlin, Brussels, Cologne, Dortmund, Kraków, Madrid, Paris, Reykjavik, Valencia and Vienna to the European Commission, as of April 2018.
+98 Letter of the cities of Amsterdam, Barcelona, Berlin, Brussels, Cologne, Dortmund, Kraków, Madrid, Paris,

+Reykjavik, Valencia and Vienna to the European Commission, as of April 2018.